نوع مقاله : پژوهشی

 Results and Discussion

-The findings indicate that the overall status of the Beheshtabad Watershed is rated as average (0.625), with minimal variations observed among the sub-watersheds.
-Studies on the watershed sustainability index, utilizing various criteria, assist in pinpointing both the strengths and weaknesses of each area.
-At first, it can be concluded that Shahrekord sub-watershed has the most and Kiar sub-watershed has the least sustainability in comparison of the four sub-basins.
-Notably, the environmental criterion across the four watersheds of Beheshtabad has achieved superior scores.
+The findings indicate that the overall WSI status of the Beheshtabad Watershed is rated as average (0.625), with minimal variations among the sub-watersheds.
+The watershed sustainability index for the sub-watersheds of Borujen, Farsan, Kiar and Shahrekord is recorded at 0.65, 0.61, 0.65, and 0.67, respectively.
+The environmental criterion across the four sub-watersheds of Beheshtabad has achieved superior score.
 The policy score remains consistent across all four sub-watersheds, as the criteria are evaluated at the national level.
-Additionally, the living criteria have garnered similar scores due to the assessment of sub-criteria measured at the broader levels of the sub-watershed.
+Also, the Life criteria have garnered similar scores due to the assessment of sub-criteria measured at the broader levels of the sub-watershed.
 Among the evaluated criteria, the Environment criterion received the highest score, while the Life and Hydrology criteria recorded the lowest.
-Within the analyzed DPSIR framework, the criteria associated with the Impact score received higher ratings, whereas those related to Pressure received lower ratings.
-The watershed sustainability index for the sub-watersheds of Borujen, Farsan, Kiar, and Shahrekord is recorded at 0.65, 0.61, 0.65, and 0.67, respectively.
+Within DPSIR parameters, the criteria associated with the Impact received higher scores, whereas those related to Pressure received lower scores.

 Conclusion and Suggestions

-The sustainability index of the Beheshtabad watershed can be enhanced by focusing on the hydrology sub-criterion, fostering greater community involvement in watershed improvement efforts, educating local populations on water conservation practices, and amplifying the participation of local communities in forestry initiatives.
-Furthermore, environmental quality can be bolstered through increased tree planting and by curbing the pace of urbanization within the watershed.
-Given the low ratings in the Life and Policy criteria alongside a high rating in the Environmental criterion, it can be inferred that the geographical determinism affecting the Beheshtabad watershed has contributed to an elevated Watershed Sustainability Index (WSI), indicating that the existing plans and policies are inadequate.
-This index serves as a valuable resource for watershed managers in their decision-making processes.
-It allows for the identification of bottlenecks and constraints, particularly in the hydrology sector of this basin.
-Recognizing these limitations presents an opportunity to enhance the current conditions of the basin, necessitating effective collaboration among various institutions.
+The watershed sustainability index of the Beheshtabad can be enhanced by focusing on the hydrology sub-criterion, fostering greater community involvement in watershed improvement efforts, educating local populations on water conservation practices, and amplifying the participation of local communities in forestry initiatives.
+Furthermore, environmental quality can be bolstered through increased planting and curbing the pace of urbanization within the watershed.
+Given the low scores in the Life and Policy criteria alongside a high rating in the Environment criterion, it can be inferred that the geographical determinism affecting the Beheshtabad watershed has contributed to an elevated Watershed Sustainability Index (WSI), indicating that the existing plans and policies are inadequate.
+This index serves as a valuable tool for watershed managers in their decision-making processes.
+It allows for the identification of bottlenecks and constraints.
+Recognizing these limitations presents an opportunity to enhance the current conditions of the watershed, necessitating effective collaboration among various institutions.
 The WSI is a comprehensive index with significant potential for managing environmental, social, and economic aspects.
-Regular application of this tool, such as every five years, can furnish managers and decision-makers with a clear understanding of the watershed's sustainability trajectory.
+Based on the results of this research, it is proposed that regular application of this tool, (such as every five years), can furnish managers and decision-makers with a clear understanding of the watershed's sustainability trajectory.

 کلیدواژهها [English]